AndrewC7/cs1.0/README.md

-# This Repo Cantain Various Projects for CS 1.0
+# This Repo Cantains Various Projects for CS 1.0